jhpyle/docassemble/_docs/config.md

 {% include side-by-side.html demo="font-awesome" %}

+The "solid" style of the icons ([CSS] class `fas`) is used by default.

+If you want to use icons in a different style, you can add a special prefix to your icon reference, writing, e.g., `:far-fa-circle:` instead of `:circle:`.
+This will result in `<i class="far fa-circle"></i>` instead of `<i class="fas fa-circle"></i>`.

+To use a different [Font Awesome] style by default, set the `font awesome prefix` directive.
+For example, to use the "brand" style by default, you can use:

+{% highlight yaml %}
+font awesome prefix: fab
+{% endhighlight %}

 Alternatively, you can use the [Material Icons] for icon references that are not predefined image files: